12 March 2019

 - Pregnancy and breastfeeding

-You could certainly have an increased risk of developing ovarian cancer if there is a history of cancer in your family.
+You could have an increased risk of developing ovarian cancer if there is a history of cancer in your family.
 If you are concerned about any of the above, I would strongly recommend you see a specialist.

 Mr Richard Peevor is a consultant gynaecological oncologist practising at Spire Yale Hospital and Spire Abergele Consulting Rooms.